vanderhoop/backbone.primer/README.md

 ### Creating a view's container element

-All Backbone Views are attached to a *container element*, or a main HTML document element into which all nested display and behavior is allocated.
-A common approach while getting started is to bind your major views onto pre-defined elements within your HTML Document Object Model (hereforth referred to as the "DOM").
+All Backbone views are attached to a *container element*, or an HTML document element into which all nested display and behavior is allocated.
+A common approach is to bind major views onto predefined elements within the HTML Document Object Model (hereforth referred to as the "DOM").
 For example:

 	<ul id="muppets-list"></ul>